asqarslanov/dotfiles/README.md

 ### Installation

 > Warning: these dotfiles aren&CloseCurlyQuote;t currently meant to be installed
-> on any other computer other than mine.
+> on any computer other than mine.
 The steps bellow aren&CloseCurlyQuote;t
-> sufficient, you would also need to perform some undocumented actions.
+> sufficient, so you will also need to perform some undocumented actions.
 >
 > You&CloseCurlyQuote;ve been warned.

 You&CloseCurlyQuote;re assumed to have [chezmoi](https://www.chezmoi.io/)
 installed.
-If not, you may follow their
+If this is not the case, you may follow their [installation guide](https://www.chezmoi.io/install/#__tabbed_2_2).
-[installation guide](https://www.chezmoi.io/install/#__tabbed_2_2).

 ```shell